KenHendo/cicd-pipeline-train-schedule-pipelines/README.md

 # cicd-pipeline-train-schedule-pipelines

 This is a simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.
+It is intended to be used as a basic example application to use with the build of a CI / CD pipeline

-## Running the app

-You need a Java JDK 7 or later to run the build.
-You can run the build like this:

-    ./gradlew build

-You can run the app with:

-    ./gradlew npm_start

-Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)
+## CI /CD steps implement thus far

+Gradle automated build using Gradle Wrapper
+Deployment of Jenkins server into Azure and CI via manually triggered Jenkins build Build automation via Jenkinsfile and webhooks to this Git Repo's Master Branch Expanded Jenkinsfile with addtional stages.
+The project now builds, tests and deploys to a 'staging' server before optional deployment to a 'production' server.

+##To Do
+Dockerise application and deploy container via Jenkins rather than to a pre-configured web server.